 As you are aware, TE is very competitive, and the number of TE benefits extended by F&M is contingent upon the number of current recipients graduating in May.
 A student is eligible to receive outside aid and funding up to their Cost of Attendance, withstanding billed and estimated costs.
 As such, if you receive TE, it may impact other forms of financial aid to ensure packages do not exceed the COA.

 Early Decision applicants applying for TE must submit both their application and the TE application before the Early Decision deadline.
-Because the Early Decision agreement is binding, we encourage families to take advantage of our Early Financial Aid Estimates to receive an evaluation of need-based aid before signing the Early Decision Agreement Form.
+Because the Early Decision agreement is binding, we encourage families to take advantage of our Early Estimate of Financial Aid to receive an evaluation of need-based aid before signing the Early Decision Agreement Form.
 The process also provides families with an opportunity to evaluate whether Franklin & Marshall College is strong financial, academic, and social fit, independent of the TE scholarship.

 Required Qualifications For Admission Consideration: The student’s Regional Dean in the Office of Admission at 1-877-678-9111 or email firstname.lastname@example.org.

 Tuition Exchange Liaison: Robin L. Gorini, Assistant Director of Financial Aid and Liaison for Tuition Exchange (imports) at 717-358-3991 or email email@example.com.